 “Not getting enough time” to fix the problem would not be accepted as a suitable excuse for enforcement officials.

-Drivers need to get in the habit of logging in and out of their electronic logging systems as required by the ELD requirements.
-And as a faulty ELD cannot be used to prevent a breach, a driver claiming they “forgot” to follow protocol would not help their case.
+Drivers who are interested in remaining on the road must prevent citations or out-of-service orders by reporting and resolving any issues with their ELDs as soon as they occur.
+They need to get in the habit of logging in and out of their electronic logging systems as required by the ELD requirements.
+A faulty ELD cannot be used to prevent a breach, so a driver claiming they “forgot” to follow protocol would not help their case.

 Which ELDs Are More Reliable?

 The following are some reliable fleet management solutions we have reviewed: